js5993/RobotHunt/README.md

 This project was the first serious android app I have done.

-The initial version of the project was done for an assignment for SFU CMPT 276 class.
+The initial version of the project was done for an assignment for SFU CMPT 276 class during Spring 2018 semester.

-I have extended the work with additional content
+I have extended the work with additional content, mainly by continuing to study the Android Big Nerd Ranch textbook.

-I have since done such improvements to the project, including:
+The improvements done to the project, include:

 1) ported the project to use fragments instead of activities, conforming to the AUF principle.